gabidoye/city_of_boston_services-/Readme.md

 ## How the Ochestration/DAG Work

 The BashOperator if used to download the file from the API, the data is ingested into GCS with the pythonOperator.
 A sparkSubmitOperator is used to read the data from GCS, trasform it and  load transform data to BigQuery.
 Data Studio was used to connect to the transformed data and dashboard i built from it.
+The pipeline refreshes data on a monthly basis with 311 request information recieved, extracting the raw data into data lake first for storage, transforming the data and loading into data warehouse(bigQuery) for easier dashboard construction and analytics.

 ## Dataset
 [City of Boston Dataset](https://data.boston.gov/dataset/8048697b-ad64-4bfc-b090-ee00169f2323/resource/f53ebccd-bc61-49f9-83db-625f209c95f5/download/tmppgq9965_.csv)